 Backlog is typically subject to large variations from quarter to quarter and comparisons of backlog from period to period are not necessarily indicative of future revenues.
 The Company may not be able to convert its backlog into revenue and cannot guarantee that the revenues projected in its backlog will be realized or, if realized, will result in profits.
 The timing of receipt of revenues, if any, on projects included in backlog could change because many factors affect the scheduling of projects.
 Cancellation of or adjustments to contracts may occur.
 The failure to realize all amounts in the Company's backlog could adversely affect revenues and gross margins.
-As a result, the Company's future earnings.
+As a result, the Company's funded, unfunded and total backlog as of any particular date may not be an accurate indicator of the Company's future earnings.

-A large portion of the Company's contracts are firm fixed price contracts.
+A large portion of the Company's contracts are firm fixed price contracts, which puts the Company at risk for cost overruns and contractual terminations for default.